 Where a child lives is not the only factor in how likely she is to live in poverty.
-Children in single-parent families, for example, are more likely than other children to be poor whether they live in Memphis or in suburban Shelby County.
-Poverty, low social support, and high levels of parental stress place these children at risk for behavioral problems and reduced cognitive outcomes.
+Figure 10 shows that children in single-parent and unmarried-parent families are more likely to be poor whether they live in Memphis or in suburban Shelby County.
+Poverty, along with low social support and high levels of parental stress, places these children at risk for behavioral problems and reduced cognitive outcomes.
 12,13

-- In Memphis, 87 percent of children in poverty live with unmarried parents (Figure 10). - Similarly, in suburban Shelby County, 73 percent of children in poverty live with unmarried parents (Figure 10).
+- In Memphis, 83 percent of children in poverty live in unmarried-parent families (Figure 10). - Similarly, in suburban Shelby County, 79 percent of poor children live in unmarried-parent families (Figure 10).